xquery/curlpipe/README.md

 Note that running cmake will pull down dependencies and requires access to internet.

-Some code dependencies (ex. openssl) should already be existing on the platform.
-The build will complain if missing.
+The build should helpfully complain if there are other common dependencies missing from your platform (ex. openssl).

 ### Testing